allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 your domain is responsible for is storing and fetching data from a repository.
 The same applies to understanding the reason why the domain model should be independent from the adapter model.
-Services, in which the domain model consists of only one class mapped 1 to 1 by an adapter dto (both classes have the same fields, they have just different names), e.g. a JPA entity, seems to present Hexagonal Architecture as an over-engineered approach, where one copies the same field values from class to class just for the sake of the pattern on its own.
+Services, in which the domain model consists of only one class mapped 1 to 1 by an adapter dto (both classes have the same fields, they have just different names), e.g. a JPA entity, seem to present Hexagonal Architecture as an over-engineered approach, where one copies the same field values from class to class just for the sake of the pattern on its own.
 ## Code examples
 If you are interested in the implementation of the example service, fragments of which were included in the code snippets, take a look at the [github repository](https://github.com/dziadeusz/hexagonal-architecture-by-example)